 Another great example of National SEO is how eCommerce websites are ranking for their ideal keywords.
 If you want to rank for terms like “running shoes”, “argyle socks” or “red shirt”, as an eCommerce company, you will invest in SEO strategies designed to help you get more online visibility for generic terms like these.
 And that is the definition of National SEO.

-Usually, a National/ General SEO strategy is significantly more difficult to implement simply because there’s a lot more online competition for these terms, as the national traffic volume will, naturally, be significantly more than any local search result volume for a keyword.
+Usually, a National/General SEO strategy is significantly more difficult to implement simply because there’s a lot more online competition for these terms, as the national traffic volume will, naturally, be significantly more than any local search result volume for a keyword.

 Alt text is the text alternative of an image written specifically to help search engines understand what that image represents.
 Making sure you include the keyword you want to rank for in the Alt Text field, alongside an ADA compliant description, is incredibly important to making sure that your image ranks highly in google search results.

 All journeys begin at the beginning.
 To track your performance, it’s important to understand where you start.
 How does your site rank compared to competitors?
-How deep does it tend to appear on SERPs for various keywords relevant to your industry?
+How deep does it appear on SERPs for various keywords relevant to your industry?
 What keywords are you ranking for that you wish you were ranking for?

 Look at analytics like your organic traffic, click-through rate, bounce-back rate, page speed, backlinks, and domain authority over time.